-When it comes to features, Telegram wins it by a slight margin, as it brings some unique features that surely make a difference when it comes to usability.
-WhatsApp calling and backup of chats to Google Drive are great features but if you can live without them, Telegram is clearly the superior option with its secret chats, multi-device support along with tons of other small yet unique features (internal media player, image editor).
-However, WhatsApp is slowly adding a number of cool features and it’s already beta testing video calls and that could certainly make it better than Telegram.
+When it comes to features, Telegram wins it by a significant margin, as it brings some unique features that surely make a difference when it comes to usability.
+While WhatsApp has group video calling and end-to-end encryption for all chats, Telegram is clearly the superior option with its self-destruct timer, multi-device support along with tons of other small yet unique features (internal media player, bots, Instant View 2.0, etc).
+However, WhatsApp is slowly adding a number of cool features and it’s already beta testing a bunch of awesome features that could certainly make it better than Telegram.
 Well, here’s hoping Telegram too ups the ante.

 Performance and Ease of use

 There’s no clear winner here, as WhatsApp and Telegram both perform admirably well although Telegram can be sometimes quicker in sending a message due to its cloud sync feature.
 When it comes to usage, both WhatsApp and Telegram are very easy to use, with similar working apps.
 However, Telegram’s gesture-based UI makes things quicker and fun.

 However, if you want a faster Telegram UI, you can check out the Telegram X app, which is more-or-less like a beta version of the app.
 It comes with faster animations, a relatively soothing and accommodating UI, smaller icons, and a dark theme by default.
 It also receives many experimental features before they qualify to make their way to the main Telegram app.